0above/Hashime/README.md

 # ![Hashime Logo](link-to-your-logo.png) Hashime

+**Note: Hashime is currently in an early development stage (underconstruction).
+The library is not yet feature-complete, and changes are expected.**

 **Hashime** is your go-to library for detecting and working with various hash types in Go.
 Whether you’re building security tools or just need to identify a hash, Hashime makes it easy and efficient.

 [![Go Report Card](https://goreportcard.com/badge/github.com/0above/Hashime)](https://goreportcard.com/report/github.com/0above/Hashime)